kLeitich/Password-locker/README.md

 - Make sure you have a stable internet for forking this repository.
 - According to the license, you can fork this project.
 You need to click on the forking icon and it will be added as one of your repositories

+### 3. Log in
+- I have a default user of:
+        username: kevin
+        password: 1234
+- but feel free to create yours and use it to log in

 Feel free to fork the project and have fun with it.
 Happy coding!